garyhtou/Parallel-Zip/README.md

 ## Design Considerations

-### How to parallelize the compression?
+### Paralleling the compression

 We used multiple threads to compress the file.
 This allows us to run the compression algorithm in parallel.
-In addition, we saved this compressed data in memory to decrease the amount of time spent in the ordering semaphores' critical section.
+In addition, we saved this compressed data in memory to decrease the amount of time spent in the ordering **semaphores' critical section**.

-### How to determine how many threads to create?
+### Determine the number of threads to create

 Using `get_nprocs()`, we can determine the number of processors available on the system.
-This number is then used as the max thread limit (unless the system does not support multiple cores — which it would then default to 5).
+This number is then used as the max thread limit (unless the system does not have multiple cores — which it would then default to 5).
 The program will not create more threads than needed (except for the 5 default threads).

-### How to efficiently perform each piece of work?
+### Efficiency of each thread

-By memory mapping input files, compressing files using a thread pool, storing compressed data in memory until their turn to print, we are able to efficiently perform each piece of work in parallel.
+By **memory mapping** input files, using a **thread pool**, and storing compressed data in memory until their turn to print, we can efficiently perform each piece of work in parallel.

-### How to access the input file efficiently?
+### Access the input files efficiently

-Memory mapping was the way we efficiently accessed the input files.
+**Memory mapping** was the way we efficiently accessed the input files.
+This allows us to have easier/quicker access to the files.
+In addition, the memory mapping occurs in the worker threads.
+This allows input files to be read/processed concurrently!

-### How to coordinate multiple threads?
+### Coordinating multiple threads

-We used a lock to protect shared data (queue).
-A semaphore to prevent job runners from running when the queue is empty.
+We used a lock to protect shared data (the job queue).
+A semaphore to prevent job worker threads from running when the queue is empty.
 And multiple semaphores to order the printing output.

-### How to terminate consumer threads in the thread pool?
+### Terminating threads in the thread pool

-We created a `kill` boolean in the job struct.
-Whenever a job runner receives a new job, it will check the `kill` boolean.
-If `kill` is `true`, we killed the thread and exited appropriately.
+We created a `kill` boolean in the job struct (this struct is added to the job queue).
+Whenever a worker thread receives a new job, it will check the `kill` boolean.
+If `kill` is `true`, we killed the thread and exit appropriately.

 ## Strengths and Weaknesses